20568 - EMPIRICAL METHODS FOR INNOVATION STRATEGIES

 - Data analyses and exercises.

-- Learn how to use Stata and Python to make data-driven managerial decisions.
+- Learn how to use Python to make data-driven managerial decisions.

-- Learn how to use these tools in practice.
+- Learn how to use econometric tools in practice using large datasets.

 - Understand the basis to make data-driven managerial decisions.